blockapps/strato-getting-started/README.md

 [![BlockApps logo](http://blockapps.net/img/logo_cropped.png)](http://blockapps.net)

 *Pre-requisites for the setup*
+- This Developer Trial Edition only works on Linux/MacOSX with Docker installed.
 - Install Docker on your machine: https://www.docker.com/community-edition
 - Install docker-compose on your machine: https://docs.docker.com/compose/install/
 - STRATO services need the following ports to be available on the machine (refer docker-compose.yml for details)